Loading...

 Computers

 Students have extensive access to technology at school including sets of chromebooks dedicated to the Year 7 and 8 classes.
-The library and the computer suites are available at lunchtime for students’ recreational or homework needs.
+The computer suite is available at lunchtime for students’ recreational or homework needs.
 Online access is available via personal log-ins.
 Students’ devices can be linked to the school network on request.

 Specialist Subjects